STEP INTO THE HOGWARTS GROUNDS IN SCOTLAND!

 Although according to Edinburgh’s legends this site is haunted… it’s worth a visit to look among the graves for the ones related to Harry Potter and also to pay Bobby your respects.
 Wait…Bobby who?
 Yes, the famous dog who became known in the 19th-century for spending more than a decade guarding the grave of his owner until he died.
 Loyal like a Hufflepuff!

-Click on the ‘Activities’ button and join some of the Harry Potter tours we’ve selected so you can visit this and the rest of enchanted sites in the city!
+Discover the Edinburgh of Harry Potter and the magic hidden in these locations with these theme tour around the city!
 You’ll get why Rowling was very much inspired by Edinburgh!

 George Heriot’s School (Edinburgh): Hogwart's inspiration.